rhymix/rhymix/README.md

 This requires the most convenience for the average user over any other CMS.

-- CMS that is convenient enough for beginners to easily create the website with a few clicks
+- CMS that is convenient enough to create the website easily, even for beginners, with a few clicks
 - CMS that is actively using the latest technology, fast and secure
 - CMS to help users and developers communicate well through community
 - We try to ensure maximum compatibility with existing XpressEngine third-party materials such as add-ons, modules and widgets.